 - Adjust your stimulant intake – If you are an eager tea or coffee drinker, it will pay to replace these caffeinated drinks for herbal teas earlier in the afternoon.
 For example, if you usually have your last coffee at 2 pm, try having your last one at 1 pm.
 Caffeine can stay in the bloodstream for up to 9 hours, so the earlier you stop sipping, the better your quality of sleep.

 - Nap – If you are tired during the day, don’t try stay awake.
 Have a short nap in the afternoon.
 So long as it’s 20 minutes or less you more than likely won’t fall into a deep sleep and will benefit from a small recharge.
-An ideal time is between 2-3 pm because a nap can help stave off serious sleepiness and give you an energy boost, without compromising on your night-time rest.
-If a nap is out of the question try taking our Daytime Revive, to ward off the feelings of tiredness and to support your day time energy levels naturally.
+Ideal time is between 2-3 pm because a nap can help stave off serious sleepiness and give you an energy boost, without compromising on your night-time rest.
+If a nap is out of the question to try taking our Daytime Revive, to ward off the feelings of tiredness and to support your day time energy levels naturally.

-- Adjust your intake of SleepDrops – avid advocates of our SleepDrops products know to stock up in the-build up to Daylight Savings.
-We advise to keep to a regular sleep routine during the transition (go to bed at the same time and get up at the same time) and to keep your SleepDrops on-hand, especially during the first week after the time-change.
+- Adjust your intake of SleepDrops – avid advocates of our SleepDrops products know to stock up in the build-up to Daylight Savings.
+We advise to keep to a regular sleep routine during the transition (go to bed at the same time and get up at the same time) and to keep your SleepDrops on-hand, especially during the first week after the time change.
 Start taking 2 hours prior to sleep, 5-10 drops every half an hour.
 If you have children, don’t forget our SleepDrops for Kids